Adiabatic Elimination in Relativistic Stochastic Mechanics

 where $\overline{E}$ refers to the average energy, evaluated with respect to the momentum distribution after the momentum has reached equilibrium.
 As discussed in \cite{cai2023relativistic1,cai2023relativistic2}, the distribution function $\Phi_{\tau}(t,x,p)$ defined via LE$_{\tau}$ lacks direct physical interpretation.
 Nevertheless, its mathematical formulation remains well-defined and permissible.
 The distribution function $\Phi_{\tau}(t,x,p)$ can be connected with the solution of reduced Fokker-Planck equation by

-Due to the linearity of the Fokker-Planck equation, both $\Phi_{\tau}$ and $\varphi$ share the same stationary solution, namely the J{\"u}ttner distribution $\phi(p)\sim \e^{-\beta U_{\mu}p^{\mu}}$.
+Because of the linearity of the Fokker-Planck equation, both $\Phi_{\tau}$ and $\varphi$ share the same stationary solution, namely the J{\"u}ttner distribution $\phi(p)\sim \e^{-\beta U_{\mu}p^{\mu}}$.
 Based on the normalization condition and using the rapidity coordinate introduced previously, the normalization constant is obtained,

 where $\D p/|p_{0}|$ is the invariant volume element on mass shell, $\zeta=\beta m=m/T$ is the relativistic coldness, and $\mathsf{J}_{nm}(\zeta)$ is defined by

 Once the distribution function is known, computing the average energy $\overline{E}$ after momentum relaxation becomes straightforward,